 “I wrote the book in the Adult Lounge at Port Solent.
 I’d write, swim, write a bit more – a few days a week for some months.
 The members would ask how it was going, the lovely staff always made me feel welcome.
 I enjoyed updating the Polish members of staff especially.
 They couldn’t believe what I was up to… I couldn’t have finished the book without the support of David Lloyd.”

-To find out more about your working at David Lloyd Clubs, contact your local club today.
+To find out more about working at David Lloyd Clubs, and to learn more about membership, enquire today.